 Be Realistic with your Sales Quotas

 “To build a long-term, successful enterprise, when you don’t close a sale, open a relationship.” – Patricia Fripp

 Sales can be very ego-driven.
 Closing a big deal makes you feel like a champion, but losing one makes you feel like a failure.
-If you plan on making sales a long-term career, you need to avoid slipping into this cycle.
+If you plan on making sales a long-term career, do you want to keep being on this cycle forever?

 A healthy dose of reality will keep you grounded, humble, and hustling.
 Enjoying a win is one thing, but letting it get to your head can hurt future wins.
 Ditto for losses, you can’t afford to let a loss throw you off your game.

 Controlling your ego isn’t easy, but with practice, you’ll decrease how reactive you are to emotional situations.
 Practicing in everyday scenarios will prepare you for the real tests.

 For instance, don’t make any assumptions about your buyers.
 Even if a lead is “qualified,” don’t act like they already signed the check.

 Think of every conversation as an opportunity to grow your relationship with your client.
 Selling them a solution to their problem is a natural part of that.
 Taking yourself out of a one-sided sales mindset helps put sales interactions in perspective.

 Building relationships will create better results than pitching blindly.
 You’ll never hit a home run every time, but your batting average will increase if you make each swing count.
 Staying grounded forces you to give each prospect your best, a win for everyone involved.